 Social phobia (also called social anxiety disorder) is an intense fear of being humiliated in a social or work setting.
 Even if you realize that your worries are irrational, you still expect people to judge and think poorly of you.
 To avoid the anxiety, you may stay away from group settings.
 This avoidance can create problems with relationships, your job, and many other parts of your life.
 And it can make life much less enjoyable.

 The exact cause of social phobia isn’t known.
 It may run in families.
 The balance of certain chemicals in your brain may also play a role.
 And an embarrassing or traumatic event may trigger social phobias in some people.
 Sometimes, the social phobia may not appear until years after this event.

 People with social phobia are very conscious of how others see them.
 In a social setting, symptoms may include:

 Self-conscious thoughts (You may think all eyes are on you)

 Sweating and blushing

 An increased heartbeat

 A dry mouth

 Asking for help may be very hard for you, but the effort will be worth it.
-Certain medications may lessen your symptoms.
+Certain medicines may lessen your symptoms.
 And behavioral therapy may help you conquer your fears.
 This involves working with your therapist to learn how to relax when you feel anxious.
-You’ll also slowly begin to confront your fears.
+Educate yourself about social phobias and keep track of helpful online resources and books you can use during stressful periods.
+You may also want to try stress management techniques such as meditation, and consider online or in person support groups.
+You’ll also slowly start to confront your fears.
 At first, you may just think about the situations that scare you.
 Later, you may face them in person.
 For instance, you might start by giving a speech in front of one friend, and then gradually in front of larger groups.
 With each step, you’ll become less afraid.